Insurance FAQ

 Checking & Verifying Insurance Benefits

-You are responsible for checking insurance coverage PRIOR to your visit.
+You are responsible for checking insurance coverage before your visit.
 While many preventative diagnoses are covered, it does not guarantee that your plan covers nutrition services.
-By booking an appointment, you agree to full financial responsibility for your nutrition visit in the event that your insurance does not cover nutrition services.
+By booking an appointment, you agree to full financial responsibility for your nutrition visit if your insurance does not cover nutrition services.

-Follow the steps below to guide you through checking your nutrition counseling benefits with insurance to ensure that our time together is covered by your insurance plan.
+Follow the steps below to guide you through how to check your medical nutrition therapy benefits with your insurance provider.

-Please note that LE-Nutrition LLC is “cash-only” at this time.
-We are working diligently and in the process of getting credentialed with insurance (United Health Care, BCBS, Medicare; Aetna and Cigna are currently not accepting new providers at this time).
+LE-Nutrition LLC is a “self-pay/cash-pay” AND insurance-based practice.
+We are providers with Blue Cross Blue Shield of Texas (BCBS), United Healthcare, and Medicare.
+We are working diligently and in the process of getting credentialed with insurance (United Health Care; Aetna and Cigna are currently not accepting new providers at this time).
 If you have insurance coverage, check with your provider to see what “nutrition services” are covered.
-We are more than happy to provide you with a “superbill” that you will then submit to your insurance company for potential reimbursement/applied toward the deductible.
+We are more than happy to provide you with a “Superbill” that you will then submit to your insurance company for potential reimbursement/applied toward the deductible.
 The superbill does not guarantee reimbursement.

 Call the member services number on the back of your insurance provider card and ask: